lfit/releng-global-jjb/docs/jjb/lf-release-jobs.rst

         release repositories, for example "mypackage".
     :python_version: The Python interpreter version to use for pip "Requires-Python" compatibility checks, for example '3', '3.7' or 3.7.4.
-        Valid decimal values such as 3 and 3.7 must be quoted.
+        Put valid decimal values such as 3 or 3.7 in quotes to pass schema validation.
     :version: The semantic version string used for the package in the setup.py file.